 Cyrus BeenePlayed by Jeff Perry

 Cyrus Beene was a political animal from day one.
 He lives, breathes, and sleeps D.C. politics.
-The focus of his intense passion is Fitzgerald Grant and he doesn't apologize for anything he has to do to keep his guy in office.
 A true believer in the promise of America and the political process, nothing is off limits to this patriot in protecting the White House.

 A gifted actor, Jeff Perry has starred in a wide range of roles across television, film and stage.

 Perry currently stars on the ABC hit series "Scandal," opposite Kerry Washington, where he brilliantly plays the fan favorite role of "Cyrus Beene," The White House's Chief of Staff.
 The immensely popular show is currently in production of its third season which will premiere on October 3.

 Prior to starring on "Scandal," Perry was most widely recognized for his role in the long running CBS series "Nash Bridges."
 For six seasons, Perry starred as the diehard Grateful Dead fan and Police Inspector, 'Harvey Leek' opposite Don Johnson.

 Perry has guest-starred in numerous acclaimed shows including "The Practice," "Fringe," "CSI," "Lost," "ER," "NYPD Blue," "Frasier" and Aaron Sorkin's "The West Wing."
 In addition, he's appeared in a number of recurring roles for hit series such as "Grey's Anatomy" where he played Meredith Grey's estranged father, as well as "My So Called Life," "Chicago Hope" and "Prison Break."